sguzik/Year-in-Review/README.md

 is saved to your desktop, type `cd ~/Desktop/2018/data` and then hit enter.
 You should see the folder name (`data`) displayed at the start of the Terminal line.

 Next, type `python json_creator.py` to run the JSON creator.
+First, the script should print the number of rows in the CSV -- for example, `Converting 416 CSV rows into JSON...` (that is the total number of editorials in the file).
-If it works, you will see a number and then a blank Terminal line.
-That number is the total of editorials run last year.
+When the script is finished, it will print the message `Processing complete!` and you will see a blank Terminal line.
 The file `data.json` will be created (or overwritten) in the `data` directory (the same  place you saved `editorials.csv` earlier).

 That file needs to get uploaded to Newsday's project server.
 Someone on the dev team will be able to help you set that up.
 Rename it something logical